Indranil-Evenflow/Scheduling_Lag-CalculationWidget/README.md

 IGNORE_WHEN_COPYING_END
 streamlit run app.py

-The application will open in your default web browser.
+Your browser will automatically open with the local version of the app.

-Project Structure
+📂 Project Structure

-The project is organized to separate the user interface from the core data processing logic, promoting maintainability.
+The project is structured to separate the core logic from the user interface for maintainability:

-code
-Code
-download
-content_copy
-expand_less
-IGNORE_WHEN_COPYING_START
-IGNORE_WHEN_COPYING_END
-.
-├── app.py              # Main Streamlit application file (UI logic)
-├── process_data.py     # Core data processing functions
-├── requirements.txt    # List of project dependencies
-└── README.md           # This file
+process_data.py: Contains all the robust backend logic for file reading, data cleaning, and table generation.

+app.py: Contains all the Streamlit code for the front-end user interface, visualizations, and user interactions.

+requirements.txt: Lists all the project dependencies.

-License
+📄 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.